 Disclosure Quantity Units

-Total volume of water discharges 11,331 Cubic meter
+Total volume of water discharges 30,493 Cubic meter

 Percent of wastewater recycled % 4.77 %

-1 Data from Energy, Education, and Construction head office only
+Data from Energy, Education, and Construction head office only

 Discussion on Impacts and Risks: Where they occur, stakeholders affected, and management approach Improper wastewater discharge has a negative effect on the environment through pollution, increased sedimentation, and potentially spreading diseases.
 It also opens the company to legal and financial repercussions.
-Among HI's business units, education has the highest volume of monitored wastewater discharge.
+Among HI's business units, construction has the highest volume of monitored wastewater discharge.
 The Group ensures full compliance with RA 9275: The Philippine Clean Water Act and DAO 2016-08 Water Quality Guidelines and General Effluent Standards.
 The Group's facilities are either connected to a centralized sewage treatment facility or have their own sewage treatment plants (STP) or septic tanks in compliance with DENR requirements on wastewater discharge.
 Currently, only Malayan Colleges Mindanao (MCM) operates its own STP.
 The STP has a Discharge Permit and the wastewater parameters are monitored and complied with in accordance to the permit requirements.
 The treated wastewater is used for watering the plants.
 The power plants of the energy division generate domestic wastewater.
 The wastewater goes through a three-chambered septic tank with concrete flooring.
 Once full, the septic tank is siphoned by an accredited third-party contractor for proper disposal.
 The building where the head office is located also has its own septic tank.
 In addition to effluents, MGPP also monitors the water quality of the brine used in its turbines.

 HI will continue to research on and study available technologies that may help in managing water discharges.
 The Company will also continue to ensure compliance with regulatory obligations and ensure that any water discharge will not harm the environment and surrounding communities.
-For 2022, HI aims to integrate approaches into its processes and identify opportunities across all its divisions.
+For

-2 Only Mapua Makati and MCM has wastewater recycling (with own STP)
+Only MCM has wastewater recycling (with own STP)